postmanlabs/newman/README.md

 ## Compatibility

+### NodeJS

 |      Newman       |    Node    |
 |:-----------------:|:----------:|
 |       v3.x        |  >= v4.x   |
 |       v4.x        |  >= v6.x   |

 The current Node version compatibility can also be seen from the `engines.node` property in [package.json](https://github.com/postmanlabs/newman/blob/develop/package.json)

+### File Encoding

+Newman attempts to buest guess detect file encoding for the files that are provided as command line input.
+However, it mostly relies on NodeJS and underlying operating system to do the heavy lifting.
+Currently, `ASCII, ``UTF-8`, `UTF-16LE` and `ISO-8859-1` are the only ones that are detection assisted.

 [back to top](#table-of-contents)